Vietnam.vn - Nền tảng quảng bá Việt Nam

 Under President Xi Jinping, plans for China's "space dream" have been accelerated.
 China is planning to build a base on the moon.
 And CMSA spokesman Lin on Monday reaffirmed Beijing's plan to land a man on Earth's natural satellite by 2030.

-“The overall goal is to achieve China's first manned landing on the Moon by 2030 and carry out scientific explorations on the Moon as well as related technological experiments,” he said.
+“The overall goal is to achieve China's first manned landing on the Moon by 2030 and carry out scientific exploration on the Moon as well as related technological experiments,” he said.

 Tiangong is expected to stay in low Earth orbit at an altitude of 400 to 450 kilometers above the planet for at least 10 years.
 It will be continuously operated by rotating teams of three Chinese astronauts.

 While there are no plans to use Tiangong for global collaboration on the scale of the International Space Station, China has said it is open to foreign collaboration.
-China has been excluded from the International Space Station (ISS) since 2011, when the US banned NASA from participating with it.
+China has been excluded from the International Space Station (ISS) since 2011, when the US banned NASA from participating with the country.

 Hoang Hai (according to Xinhua News Agency, AFP)